Aschteroth/udacity_capstone_project/README.md

 *Fig. 8: The highest scoring run of the experiment *

 #### Improvements
-to improve that score:
+There are many different options to improve the hyperdrive results:

-- There are numerous other classification Algorithms to choose from, e.g. Linear Support Vector Machines, XGBoost, Light Gradient Boosting Machines or Random Forests.
+- Try another algorithm.
+There are numerous other classification algorithms to choose from, e.g. Linear Support Vector Machines, XGBoost, Light Gradient Boosting Machines or Random Forests.
 -

 ## Model Deployment